In today’s blog post we will be exploring fitout clawback provisions and looking at whether they are enforceable or not.

 What is the current position on their enforceability?

-Whilst theoretically, fitout claw back provisions in Australia intend to protect the financial investments of a Lessor into a Lessee, in practicality, these provisions can be burdensome and may unfairly force a Lessee to remain in a lease they would otherwise not continue in.
+Whilst theoretically, fitout claw back clauses in Australia intend to protect the financial investments of a Lessor into a Lessee, in practicality, these provisions can be burdensome and may unfairly force a Lessee to remain in a lease they would otherwise not continue in.

 Fitout clawback provisions which exceed reason and cannot justifiably be taken as a genuine estimate of damages are therefore often not enforceable.
 This was recently affirmed in the case of GWC Property Group Pty Ltd v Higginson QSC 264.